Aeronleelucero/AI-tools/README.md

 ---

-# 02-typed-output — Pydantic models & unions
+# typed-output — Pydantic models & unions

-(If you feel lost go to the finished section of this at `git checkout 02-typed-output` and run `uv sync --all-groups --all-extras`)

 **Goal:** Enforce structure using `output_type` with Pydantic models.
 Use a union for graceful fallback.